Second time to Africa

-The Arthur family were back for a second trip, this time an amazing Africa holiday with wildlife safari and primate trekking and spice island finale on the agenda.
+The Arthur family came to us for a second time.
+This trip was to be an epic, amazing Africa holiday for the whole family with wildlife, primate trekking and spice island peppered in for time out.

 We had a fantastic trip!
-Everything went like clockwork.
+It really was an amazing Africa holiday for everybody and everything went like clockwork.
 We loved the balance of a wildlife safari and primate trekking.
 Uganda was so beautiful and green and the people really appreciated you being there.
 The animals in the Masai Mara were amazing and Zanzibar was a great way to finish the trip with the kids.

 We stayed at Primate Lodge for the chimpanzee trekking portion of the trip and it was fine.
 We hiked 6 hours and didn’t get close to any wild chimps so ended up going across the road to see the habituated ones.
 In hindsight, just doing the easy hike may have been better but we probably needed the exercise before the gorillas!
 I loved the different monkeys around the lodge.